-1. School of Global Leadership & Entrepreneurship Application form online.

-- 2. \$50 non-refundable application fee. - 3.
+- 1. School of Global Leadership & Entrepreneurship Application form online. - 2. \$50 non-refundable application fee. - 3.
 Professional Resume or Curriculum Vitae - 4.
-Official Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE) Test Score. - 5.
+Official Graduate Management Admissions Test scores (GMAT), official Graduate Record Exam (GRE) scores, or receive a test score waiver at the discretion of the Admissions Committee members. - 5.
 Admissions Essay - 6.
-Official transcripts from all undergraduate and graduate institutions attended. - 7.
-Admissions Interview: After all admission documents have been submitted, request an interview with an admissions counselor either online or by calling 757.226.4550.
-The interview can be conducted over the phone or on campus.
+Official transcripts from all undergraduate and graduate institutions attended.

 If an applicant decides not to enroll, the School of Global Leadership & Entrepreneurship maintains the accepted application for one year from the applicant's initial enrollment semester as noted on the application.
-After one year, anyone wishing to re-apply must re-submit the full application.
+After one year, anyone wishing to re-apply must submit a readmission application to be reconsidered for the applicable program.